smartcontractkit/crec-sdk/README.md

 ### Technical terms

-**EIP-712**: Ethereum standard for typed structured data hashing and signing, used for operation signatures in CRELib.
+**EIP-712**: Ethereum standard for typed structured data hashing and signing, used for operation signatures in CRE Connect SDK.

 **Operation**: A wrapper containing one or more transactions to be executed atomically by a smart account.